rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240305_New York Times Podcasts.md

 *  And the tracer rounds originated from the direction of a nearby Israeli military base.
 *  So although that did not conclude that the shots came from the direction of the Israeli
 *  military, it did add another layer of evidence.
-*  So hey, but it sounds like these videos are suggestive, but not conclusive.
+*  So it sounds like these videos are suggestive, but not conclusive.
 *  But what did the people you spoke to on the ground say?
 *  The eyewitnesses and survivors and doctors you spoke with?
 *  Right.